airshipit/airship-in-a-bottle/docs/source/api-conventions.rst

    name that identifies the validation among a full set of validations.
 It is preferred to use non-action words to identify the validation.
    E.g. "MTU in bounds" is preferred instead of "Check MTU in bounds"
+-  diagnostic (optional): Provides further contextual information that may help with determining the source of the validation or provide further details.

 Health Check API
 ----------------